 There are annual limits for federal financial aid, and summer is the final semester of the academic year.
 This means that if you used aid for the fall and spring semesters, the amount that you have remaining to use for summer may be limited, or you may not have any aid remaining.

-For students using Pennsylvania State Grants, these grants will not be available for online students for the summer 2017 semester.
+For students using Pennsylvania State Grants, these grants will not be available for online students for the summer 2018 semester due to a state funding issue.

 If you are transferring to Penn State, you should be aware that any federal financial aid you recently used at another institution may reduce the amount you are eligible to receive at Penn State.
 Annual limits apply to you as an individual, across all institutions you attend in the same academic year.
-Your aid for the 2016–17 academic year, including summer 2017, may be affected if you attended a term elsewhere that ended after August 22, 2016.
+Your aid for the 2017–18 academic year, including summer 2018, may be affected if you attended a term elsewhere that ended in mid-2017 or later.

 You can access your financial aid review at the National Student Loan Data System to check your aid history.